 If you’ve lost your NetID password, and you did not set up your password’s security questions, you will need to request a new activation code so that you can reset your password.
 To make this request, contact the IT Service Desk – you must visit in person, schedule a video chat (via WebEx), or mail or fax your request to that office.
 You will need to provide proof of identity – your Cornell ID card or your valid government-issued photo ID card (such as a driver’s license or passport), or a photocopy of one of these.

-Is it okay to let my family or close friends use my NetID and password?
+Is it okay to share my NetID and password with family or friends?

 No. NetIDs are for students' exclusive personal use.
 It is a violation of university policy to share NetIDs and passwords with anyone, including family members.
 If someone knows a student's NetID and password, he or she can look up and/or change personal and confidential information and violate federal privacy laws through the student's account.